Nature & Landscapes · Oceania

 February 10 - 24, 2027

 New Zealand is a land that invites wonder — where dramatic landscapes, living culture, and a deep respect for the natural world shape everyday life.
-This thoughtfully paced journey moves beyond iconic views and celebrated vineyards to explore the deeper stories written into the land itself.
+This premium small-group journey explores the country at a thoughtful pace, moving beyond iconic views and celebrated vineyards to explore the deeper stories written into the land itself.

-Designed and hosted by TourMagination, this experience is rooted in an appreciation of God’s creation, expressed through mountains and glaciers, geothermal valleys, dark-sky reserves, and fertile coastlines.
-Along the way, travelers engage with Māori heritage, conservation efforts, rural life, and contemporary New Zealand culture — not as spectators, but as welcomed guests.
+Rooted in an appreciation of God’s creation, this experience unfolds through mountains and glaciers, geothermal valleys, dark-sky reserves, and fertile coastlines.
+Along the way, travelers encounter Māori heritage, conservation efforts, rural life, and contemporary New Zealand culture; not as spectators, but as welcomed guests.

-The journey balances guided discovery with time to slow down, breathe deeply, and be present.
-Gentle walks, outdoor encounters, shared meals, and space for personal exploration allow the landscapes to speak for themselves.
+The journey balances guided discovery with time to slow down, breathe deeply, and take in the surroundings.
+Scenic walks, outdoor encounters, shared meals, and space for personal exploration allow the landscapes to speak for themselves.
 From vineyard-covered islands and thermal regions in the North Island to alpine lakes and glacier-fed valleys in the South Island, each day invites reflection, gratitude, and connection.

 JB Miller